8adimka/Windows_Keylogger/README.md

 ## 💡 Final Notes

-- Creating a Telegram bot is easy — search for `@BotFather` in Telegram and follow the instructions.
 - This keylogger was built specifically for **Windows** and may require adjustments for non-standard environments.

 ---